jbcoe/polymorphic_value/draft.md

 template <class U> polymorphic_value &operator=(U&& u);
 ```

-* _Remarks_: The second function does not participate in overload resolution
+* _Remarks_: This function does not participate in overload resolution
   if `U` is an instance of `polymorphic_value`.

 * _Effects_: the owned object of `*this` is allocated with `new